|

 they were wed.

-As often is true with celebrities, real fame materializes after
+As it often happens with true celebrities, real fame materialized after

 death.
 How did it work in Margaret’s case?